TomLatin/Ex2_DB/README.md

 Welcome to my read me!

-This work was done as part of a database course and it deals with the subject MySQL,stored procedure, View, Trigger, Relational algebra, normalization. worked with a the Schema called: hmo which is also in this repository.
+This work was done as part of a database course and it deals with the subject MySQL,stored procedure, View, Trigger, Relational algebra, normalization.
+I worked with a Schema called: hmo which is also in this repository.

 I invite you to download it to your work environment and try to solve the exercises, of course you can compare with my answers :)